asish918/kdu-coursework/backend/assignments/1/README.md

 - A countdown latch initialized with number of threads is passed to executeTransactions.

-- Each transaction thread calls latch.countDown() after completion.
+- Each org.example.transaction thread calls latch.countDown() after completion.

 - The main thread calls latch.await() to wait for all transactions threads to finish.